ljtamang/DeepCodeSet/README.md

 ## About Metadata

 ### Logical Steps
-Logical step is a concise sentence associated with a chunk of the code and it simply tells the meaninguful purpose/functionality of such chunk of the code in the context of the overall goal/purpose of the code.
+A logical step is concise sentence  that describes at avery high level the functionality of a chunk of code with respect to the overall goal of the code, i.e., to the real-worldproblem it solves.
 Here, the chunk of the code referes to the logically seperable block of code with subgoals.
 All logical steps together forms meaningful, higher-level steps in the overall solution/algorithm implemented by the code as whole.

 A logical step refers mostly to objects and relations of the domain/problem being solved.
 It link the code chunk to the story/real-world application at a very high level.
 Cross-references/usage of concepts from the ‘program model’, i.e., implementation, are avoided or kept at a minimum when describing a logical step.